michal-h21/make4ht/README.md

 `common_filters`.
 Used DOM filters are `fixinlines`, `idcolons`, `joincharacters`, `sectionid` and `tablerows`.

+copy\_images

+:    Copies the images to the output directory.
+This is useful if the original
+     images are stored in directories above the document directory.

 detect\_engine

 :    detect engine and format necessary for the document compilation from the